Ak33ra/queue-sim/README.md

 pip install -e .
 ```

-To use a local copy, clone the repo and place the queue_sim folder in your project.
+To instead use a local copy, clone the repo and place the queue_sim folder in your project.

 After installation, import with something like:
 ```python